 Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 170.66 \$31,163,224 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
 Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees, which is offset by the application of an increased City-wide vacancy savings factor for FY 2025, and the implementation of previously approved collective bargaining agreements for employees within those groups.
 0.0 \$609,174 Park Services Efficiency Reduction to Seasonal Staffing-RPCA is reducing the program's seasonal budget by \$114,000.
 This will be gained through full-time scheduling adjustments during the off-season.
 This item represents an efficiency savings.
 0.00 (\$114,000) Recreation Services Buddie Ford Nature Center Program Efficiency Reduction-RPCA is reducing the center's seasonal staffing and non-personnel budget.
 The reduction is possible due to changes in the focus from an after-school program to focusing on supporting ACPS in environmental education (SOLs) and community-based activities and programs.
 0.00 (\$48,610) Recreation Services All Recreation Centers One-Week Closure-RPCA will be closing all recreation centers with the exception of the Durant and Lee Centers.
 The closure would occur after the final week of the 8-week OSTP summer camp.
 The closure allows for a one-week break for employees before the school year begins and for deep cleaning of the facilities between heavily used periods.
-0.00 (\$48,167) Recreation Services Minnie Howard Aquatics Facility Operations-RPCA will add three (3) new positions-2 head lifeguards, and 1 Division Chief - in the facility that is shared with ACPS.
+0.00 (\$48,167) Recreation Services Minnie Howard Aquatics Facility Operations-RPCA will add three (3) new positions-a lifeguard, a pool operator, and a swim instructor- in the facility that is shared with ACPS.
 The position increase will allow for community and school use, including evenings, weekends, and school breaks.
 During that time, revenue from daily admissions, classes and rentals will offset expenses.
 3.00 \$267,743 Resource Recovery Clean Team Pilot Project- \$300,000 of plastic bag tax revenue funding is allocated within the Non-Departmental budget for a pilot initiative to be implemented as a partnership between RCPA and T&ES.
 The program is aimed at delivering robust litter mitigation solutions within targeted public realms and areas experiencing heightened pedestrian activity.
 0.00 \$0

 Adjustments FTE Amount Cultural Activities Increased Art Program Grant-This service expansion will allow RPCA to provide additional grants to local and regional arts non-profit organizations.
 Awarded grants require a dollar for dollar cash match from the granted organizations.
-0.00 \$71,000 Park Services Colosanto Spray Park Maintenance and Inspection-To prepare for the park's opening in fall 2024, the FY 2025 budget includes funds to provide maintenance and inspections.
+0.00 \$71,000 Recreation Services Colosanto Spray Park Maintenance and Inspection-To prepare for the park's opening in fall 2024, the FY 2025 budget includes funds to provide maintenance and inspections.
 It includes winterizing and dewinterizing the park in 2025 and providing required reporting consistent with Health Code requirements.
 0.00 \$7,500 Cultural Activities Tons of Trucks Community Event-The proposal will fully fund the Tons of Trucks event in order to eliminate admission fees to the public.
-0.00 \$15,000 Cultural Activities Signature Event Support-Increased signature event support will allow for enhanced events and account for inflation and fee increases associated with producing multiple annual community events.
-0.00 \$34,000 Cultural Activities Special Events Fees-\$50,000 in program revenue is forecasted for waterfront park rentals.
-Rates were increased and restructured in FY 2021 but were reduced in FY 2022 due to the pandemic.
-Rates would increase from \$117 (non-profit) and \$157 (private) to \$400 per hour.
-This increase is a step towards getting the rates commensurate with FY 2021 rates and achieving the restructuring.
-0.00 \$0 Recreation Services Out of School Time Fee Increase-Out of School Time after school program market rate adjustment of \$100 on the full rate with no change to the discounted fee for those receiving assistance in order to support the Resource Allocation and Cost Recovery Policy goal of 50% cost recovery.
-0.00 \$0
+0.00 \$15,000 Recreation Services Signature Event Support-Increased signature event support will allow for enhanced events and account for inflation and fee increases associated with producing multiple annual community events.
+0.00 \$34,000 TOTAL FY 2025 PROPOSED ALL FUNDS BUDGET 173.66 \$31,956,864